The asymptotic distribution of Elkies primes for reductions of abelian varieties is Gaussian: Counting split matrices in GSp

 \begin{prop} We have \end{prop}

 \begin{proof} Conjugacy classes of $\GSp_4(\F_\ell)$ have been sorted in different types \cite[Section 6.2]{williams12} according to the factorization of the characteristic polynomial, and the number of classes of each type is known.
-We also notice that for each class whose characteristic polynomial $\chi$ splits as $P \widetilde{P}^{\lambda_0}$, there exists a representative of the form so the converse of \cref{prop:split-implies-PPtilde} is true in $\GSp_4(\F_\ell)$ even if $\chi_m$ is not separable.
-Thus, we have to count the number of elements which belong to a class whose characteristic polynomial splits as $P\widetilde{P}^{\lambda_0}$.
 The order of each center has been computed in \cite[Table 1]{breeding11} (beware that the antisymmetric matrix used to define $\GSp_{2h}$ there is not $J_{2h}$, so notation differs from \cite{williams12}).
-Thus we can deduce the size of each conjugacy class. \end{proof}
+Thus we can deduce the size of each conjugacy class; we omit the detailed calculation. \end{proof}